f5devcentral/f5-big-iq/README.md

 * BIG-IQ Centralized Management
 * Application Services 3 Extensions (AS3) installed on BIG-IQ

-In addition to the software components, you’ll need to ensure that you’re running the appropriate versions—this information can be found in the template list below.
+In addition to the software components, you’ll need to ensure that you’re running the appropriate versions — this information can be found in the template list below.
 If you would like more information on AS3, how it works, and how to use it with BIG-IQ, check out this article on CloudDocs: [Using AS3 with BIG-IQ](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/userguide/big-iq.html).

 Not finding the specific template use case you’re looking for?
 Check out additional, [community-submitted AS3 templates for BIG-IQ](./f5-appsvcs-templates-big-iq/community).